dodaa08/Word-Dictionary-in-C/README.md

 # Word Trie Dictionary C
 A terminal-based dictionary app that lets you add, search, delete, update, and display words powered by a Trie data structure for fast lookups and persistent storage to disk.

----

 ## How it works
 Words are stored in a **Trie** (prefix tree) in memory while the program runs.
 On exit, the trie is serialized to `dict.txt`.
-On startup, words are loaded back from `dict.txt` into the trie — so your dictionary persists across sessions.
+On startup, words are loaded back from `dict.txt` into the trie: so your dictionary persists across sessions.

-This means all operations (insert, search, delete) run in **O(m)** time where `m` is the length of the word — completely independent of how many words are in the dictionary.
+This means all operations (insert, search, delete) run in **O(m)** time where `m` is the length of the word: completely independent of how many words are in the dictionary.

----

 ## Features
 - Add, search, delete, update, and display words
 - Trie data structure as in-memory cache
 - Persistent storage via `dict.txt`